macmanes-lab/Oyster_River_Protocol/aws_setup.md

 If you are hoping to attempt a Trinity assembly, requirements for RAM = .5 * X million read pairs.
 For instance, to assemble 40 million paired-end reads using Trinity, you'll need a minimum of 20Gb of RAM.
 For BinPacker, you'll need substantially more, maybe as much as 2 * X million read pairs.

-These instructions work with a standard Ubuntu 16.04 (for instance, ami-2ef48339) machine available on AWS.
+These instructions work with a standard Ubuntu 16.04 (for instance, ami-40d28157 or ami-2ef48339) machine available on AWS.
 Similar instructions should work for people on their own workstations, especially if you have `sudo` privileges.

 ### Update Software and install things from apt-get